 - Producing Knowledge & Content (writing blogs, other publications, presenting again, collaborating within UF and nationally/internationally)

 - Presence at UF (in my new college, in the C3, at UF as a whole including the online environments)

 - Applying to Doctoral Programs (use journaling to find my main interests and find programs and faculty who will support these)

 - Networking & Relationship Building (building and maintaining life-long mentors and friends across the globe)

 - Explore Faculty Roles (I educate on opportunities with a doctorate and I want to use this knowledge to support my career)

 One coaching skill I’ve learned from shadowing coaches at UF is to make the wrap-up of a conversation clear and productive, ending with the question “What do you see as your next steps?”

-For my short-term goals, I first steps I can take to realize these goals include getting to know the opportunities to share knowledge and build this at UF, continue building relationships with colleagues and making friends in Gainesville, getting a library card in this town, and learning of the ways I can continue to make a difference to the students I support.
+For my short-term goals, the first steps I can take to realize these goals include getting to know the opportunities to share knowledge and build this at UF, continue building relationships with colleagues and making friends in Gainesville, getting a library card in this town, and learning of the ways I can continue to make a difference to the students I support.

 For my long-term goals, I will want to spend more time honing my coaching craft but also engaging in more self-reflection.
-I can envision myself journaling on topics I notice in the fields of career development, college student learning and development, cognitive psychology, epistemology, existential psychotherapy, hope, unconditional positive regard, diversity and inclusion practice, and inner engineering.
+I can envision myself journaling on topics I notice in the fields of career development, college student learning and development, cognitive psychology, epistemology, existential psychotherapy, hope, unconditional positive regard, diversity & inclusion practice, and inner engineering.
 I want to handwrite my philosophies on education and teaching, diversity, leadership practice, and how I make-meaning of the complex world of work.
 I know that this inner exploration will allow me to know myself and find my fit for further education and mentorship.